xrdocs/cloud-scale-networking/_tutorials/Understanding-ncs5500-jericho-plus-systems.md

 ![NCS55A1-36H-SE-S-1.jpg]({{site.baseurl}}/images/NCS55A1-36H-SE-S-1.jpg)

-The third router: NCS55A1-24H.
+The third router: **NCS55A1-24H**.

 It's a cost optimized, oversubscribbed, system that provides 24 ports QSFP.
 It is timing-capable but doesn't support MACsec.

 ![NCS55A1-24H.jpg]({{site.baseurl}}/images/NCS55A1-24H.jpg)

 As shown in this diagram, the forwarding ASICs are connected back-to-back without using any fabric engine.
-Each ASIC handles 12 ports for 900Gbps forwarding capability (hence the oversubscription).
+Each ASIC handles 12 ports for a 900Gbps forwarding capability (hence the oversubscription).

 ![NCS55A1-24H-1.jpg]({{site.baseurl}}/images/NCS55A1-24H-1.jpg)